 So we do not have an EU trade deal.

-So they refuse to budge and I think we refuse to budge.
+So they refuse to budge, and I think we refuse to budge.

 So we'll see.

-Does that mean that Trump will just leave the whatever tariffs in place and just say, well, take your time.
+Does that mean that Trump will just leave whatever tariffs in place and just say, well, take your time.

-He's basically saying, "Ah, yeah, we'd love to have a great trade deal, We're happy to, you know, just tariff you until we get everything we want.
+He's basically saying, ah, yeah, we'd love to have a great trade deal, but take all the time you want.

 I will remind you that the other day when I said on X that I thought Trump was going to go after the Russian economy and tank their economy, all the smart people came into my comments and said, Scott, you fool, you fool, stick to cartooning.

-despite your economics degree and your MBA from Berkeley.
+You know nothing about economics, despite your economics degree and your MBA from Berkeley.

-You know nothing about economics and you know nothing about the Ukraine war and nothing about Putin and you should be reading Mearsheimer and some other people, which of course I have.
+You know nothing about economics, and you know nothing about the Ukraine war and nothing about Putin.

 So people were quite sure that the idea of Trump destroying the Russian economy was completely nonsense.